Michael D'Antuono

-Michael D'Antuono is an American contemporary artist whose painting style focuses primarily on socio-political issues.
-He is known for his controversial portrait of the U.S. President Barack Obama in front of the Presidential Seal entitled "The Truth”.
-The UK publication The American called him "one of the world's most controversial artists."
+Michael D'Antuono is an American contemporary artist whose work addresses sociopolitical themes.
+In 2009, he created The Truth, a painting depicting U.S. President Barack Obama posed as Jesus on a cross, which caused controversy in 2012.

 Career

-D'Antuono worked as an art director for the New York City advertising agency DMB&B, where he created television campaigns.
-He also works as a freelance illustrator.
+D'Antuono worked as an art director at the New York City advertising agency D'Arcy Masius Benton & Bowles, where he contributed to television advertising campaigns.
+He has also worked as a freelance illustrator.

 "The Truth" (2009)

-D'Antuono's painting of United States President Barack Obama titled The Truth, which depicts Obama standing in front of the U.S. Presidential seal holding curtains on each side and wearing a crown of thorns, created a great deal of political controversy.
-D'Antuono planned to unveil the painting at New York City's Union Square on April 29, 2009, to mark the 100th day of Obama's presidency.
-The artist canceled the public unveiling due to an outpour of protests by the religious right, including thousands of e-mails, phone calls, and blog posts demanding the planned exhibit be shut down.
+D'Antuono's 2009 painting The Truth, depicting President Barack Obama standing in front of the U.S. Presidential seal while holding curtains and wearing a crown of thorns, prompted criticism from religious and political commentators.
+D'Antuono planned to unveil the painting at New York City's Union Square on April 29, 2009, to mark the 100th day of Obama's presidency; however, the artist canceled the public unveiling due to an outpouring of protests by the religious right, including thousands of e-mails, phone calls, and blog posts demanding the planned exhibit be shut down.

 "The Truth" (2012)

-Four years after his initial attempt, D'Antuono was invited to publicly display The Truth along with several other of his paintings at Boston's Bunker Hill Community College Art Gallery, as part of their politically charged "Artists on the Stump – the Road to the White House 2012" exhibition.
-This created another controversy.
-Catholic League for Religious and Civil Rights president Bill Donahue and former GOP presidential candidate Herman Cain were among those who were against and denounced the painting.
+Four years after his initial attempt, D'Antuono was invited to publicly display The Truth along with several other of his paintings at Boston's Bunker Hill Community College Art Gallery as part of their "Artists on the Stump—the Road to the White House 2012" exhibition.
+The exhibition again drew criticism from political and religious groups.
+Catholic League for Religious and Civil Rights president Bill Donahue and former GOP presidential candidate Herman Cain were among those who criticized the painting.

 Other paintings

-D'Antuono has focused on several socio-political issues with his other paintings.